 It is important that standards bodies and legislators actually understand that applying frequency weighting (specifically A-weighting) is something that is only applicable in certain limited circumstances.
 That it is applied to virtually everything - and generally inappropriately - is something that has to be addressed.
 A simple sound level reading by itself and without context is meaningless, because the measurement gives no hint as to the original sound source.

 If someone measures a SPL of 74dBA, that doesn't give anyone the slightest clue as to the nature of the sound.
 It could be a number of people talking loudly close by, or a jackhammer at some distance.
 More to the heart of the issues, if the noise contains significant low frequency energy, A-weighting will trivialise the audibility of the LF content to the extent that the meter may indicate compliance, while the person taking the measurement can hear quite plainly that there really is a problem.
 In most cases it would probably be unwise for that person to actually admit to anyone else that the problem exists, despite the meter reading.
 Quite obviously, this same issue applies for any simple meter reading.
 The only way anyone can really understand what's going on is to make a recording (calibrated to the reference SPL), and that can be analysed in any way one likes.

 None of this is considered in legislation, and the wind industry in particular seems to have a clear opportunity to make a considerable (and audible) amount of LF noise.
 Because of blind faith in a flawed concept (and the misuse of the weighting curve so that it is applied regardless of actual SPL) is causing problems.
 These problems are not just isolated to the affected residents who may even be forced to abandon their homes, but they affect the community at large.
 This includes the turbine operators!
 At some time in the future, laws will be changed, and installations that comply today will fail miserably.
 The cost to the operators and the community is likely to be staggering.

 Even now, I expect that $millions has been spent on studies, research, more studies, court cases and lost productivity in every country where wind farms are proliferating.
 This will continue, because it is highly unlikely that there will ever be consensus between the parties.
 Nothing is helped when supposedly reputable vendors and consultants extol the 'virtues' of A-weighting and try to convince people that it's somehow the right thing to be using.
+It's not !

 Now, imagine for just one moment that A-weighting did not exist.
 The situation would be clear to everyone, and meter readings would show the total SPL from all frequencies within the audible range.
 Of course there would still be arguments, because there would still be disputes about the audibility of very low frequencies.
 However, it seems to me that these would be somewhat easier to manage, because the meter readings would always show the actual SPL and include all frequencies more-or-less equally.